rajendrakumaryadav/contact-form/README.md

 <br/><br/>

+* You will need to run composer before start works.
+   - Once you *composer install*
+   - You need to run this command in folder.

 HTML is quite easy, Javascript and PHP is scripting language.
 You can follow us on Youtube.
 You can also follow me at Twitter
 * https://twitter.com/_rajendrayadav (I used to talk on Politics)

 * This section of code is using to match the regular expression.
 ```javascript